Awardee Communications and Branding Toolkit

 What are public communications?

-For the purposes of the CMO and approval process, public communications include ANY content that is public-facing.
+For the purposes of CMO approval process, public communications include ANY content that is public-facing.

 If you are unsure of whether or not a communication material needs review by the Program Administrator, please contact your Cohort Facilitator.